 And all the motions are done with resistance.
 You get stretched, strengthened, you improve coordination, you learn to integrate breathing with your motions.
 Oh, and best of all, you get to have fun!

-Head over to the GYROTONIC® website and find a studio in your area. (hint: If you’re in San Francisco, just visit me!)
+Head over to the official GYROTONIC® website and find a studio in your area.
 Get your body into an inversion, then move it.

 GYROTONIC is a registered trademark of Gyrotonic Sales Corp and is used with their permission.